Duncuiad/MovingFrames/README.md

 % If you see this text, then your browser isn't rendering LATEX, which is used for some symbols in this document.
 Try with a different browser!
 $$

-> <u>Note</u>: this repository is a *fork* of an earlier repository I made on a server I share with some friends.
-Even so, I am the sole contributor of that repository

 ## Overview

 The repo is a proof of concept of simple splines of poses (positions and orientations together) implemented using dual quaternions.
 The core idea is to take the geodesics of the space of unit dual quaternions and use them like they were the straight lines of euclidean space.
 It turns out that those geodesics are easier to compute than it sounds!